stretchr/hoard/README.md

 It is possible to combine certain expiration settings to form a complex policy, and this is done by chaining the method calls on an `Expiration` object.

-For example, if we want our tweets data to expire after twenty minutes of idle use, or after an hour regardless we could write this:
+For example, if we want our data to expire after being idle for twenty minutes, or after an hour regardless, we can do:

     return obj, hoard.Expires().AfterMinutesIdle(20).AfterHours(1)

 ##Design patterns

 We recommend that you write a wrapper `struct` that manages your hoards and provides strongly-typed interfaces to access your objects.
-This not only improves your own APIs (even if you never intend on sharing your code) but also means all of your caching code will be in one place, instead of peppered throughout your code.
+This not only improves your own APIs (even if you never intend on sharing your code) but also means all of your caching code will be in one place, instead of peppered throughout.

-For example, if we wanted to read a page of Tweets in our Go program, and wanted to only update it every twenty minutes, we could write a `TweetService` struct.
+For example, if we wanted to read a page of Tweets in our Go program, and only wanted to update it every twenty minutes, we could write a `TweetService` struct.

     // TweetService is responsible for loading tweets. type TweetService struct{}